 A great deal of the work KI does to provoke innovation involves operating in groups and teams.
 We have nothing against individual genius; in fact we value and recognize that a single person’s vision can power an innovation effort.
-But in almost every field – and we work with many, from scientists, professors and teachers to marketing types or NGO field workers – it is more often the deliberate mixing of minds and talents that results in a tangible, innovative outcome.
+But in almost every field – and we work with many, from scientists, professors and teachers to aide organizations or NGO field workers – it is more often the deliberate mixing of minds and talents that results in a tangible, innovative outcome.

 Except group work can be clunky and cumbersome.
 You have to spend longer clarifying the objectives, aligning resources and getting people on board.
 Sometimes, it can seem nearly impossible to achieve the consensus necessary to advance within a task.
 Groups are a powerful mechanism to produce innovative solutions, but getting to that product can be arduous, particularly if it’s not well facilitated.

-At a Sandpit, we invite a good-sized group to explore an issue in depth and generate new research ideas.
+At an Ideas Lab, we invite a good-sized group to explore an issue in depth and generate new research ideas.
 Depending on a number of factors – budget, funding, complexity of the issue, courage of the funder – there might be anywhere between 16 and 40 participants.
 But, we limit the activities we do as a full group.
 Our session design will include several activities for smaller round-table groups to define and discuss the scope of the challenge, usually in groups of 5-7 people.
 We never based this on any particular marker; it’s simply emerged organically as a sub-group size that seems to work.

 Midway through the Sandpit process, when we stop engineering the group mixes, and let participants gravitate to the subjects and colleagues they choose, the same grouping magic seems to apply.
 The groups often self-calibrate to a number that hovers around 5 to 7 members.
 Sometimes smaller groups form and do fine, but rarely will larger ones succeed.